michaelmusty/.dotfiles/README.markdown

 management.
 All of these boil down to exporting variables appropriate to the system and the software it has available.

+I make an effort to target POSIX for my functions and scripts where I can, but Bash is my interactive shell of choice.

 My `.bash_profile` calls `.profile`, and then `.bashrc`, which only applies for interactive shells.
 Subscripts for `.bashrc` are loaded from `.bashrc.d`.
-The contents of the two directories changes depending on the host, so only specific scripts in it are versioned.
+The contents of the `*.d` directories changes depending on the host, so only specific scripts in it are versioned.

-My interactive and scripting shell of choice is Bash; as a GNU/Linux admin who ends up installing Bash on \*BSD machines anyway, I very rarely have to write Bourne-compatible scripts, so all of these files are replete with Bashisms.

 As I occasionally have work on very old internal systems, my Bash is written to work with [any version 2.05a or